a-r-j-u-n-s/RDXtreme/README.md

 `1*[>W 64*[>r,c,w~]]` is the supported data comparison pattern

 ```
-./storagetiotool.exe -w 0 -t 64 -p 0123456789abcdef -g 10 -b 4 -i 4 --use-groups --debug
+./storagetiotool.exe -w 0 -t 64 -p 0123456789abcdef -g 10 -b 1m -i 4 --use-groups --debug
 ```

-This set of commands will continuously write/read/compare/shift the pa  ttern "0x0123456789abcdef" to the first 10 GB of the TOSHIBA storage device.
-During the process, any anomalies such as data mismatches or Win32 errors will be printed to the console.
-With these parameters, the given pattern will be duplicated into a 16 KB buffer which will be continously written, shifted, and read, and compared by 64 concurrent threads.
-Each write/read will be 16 KB, and the entire operation will repeat itself 4 times.
-Since this computers has many processor groups, `--use-groups` will slightly increase performance by pinning threads to processor cores across the groups. `--debug` is enabled, so information about the threads' statuses will also be printed to the console.
+This set of commands will continuously write/read/compare/shift the pattern "0x0123456789abcdef" to the first 10 GB of the TOSHIBA storage device.
+During the process, any anomalies such as data corruptions or Win32 errors will be printed to the console.
+With these parameters, the given pattern will be duplicated into a 1 MB buffer which will be continously written, shifted, and read, and compared by 64 concurrent threads.
+Each write/read will be 1 MB, and the entire operation will repeat itself 4 times.
+Since this computers has many processor groups, `--use-groups` tells the program to spread its threads across multiple processor groups. `--debug` is enabled, so information about the threads' statuses will also be printed to the console.